MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 > [!div class="mx-imgBorder"]
 > ![Setup a Recurrence trigger](media/capacity2.png "Setup a Recurrence trigger")

-After this, we will need to create five variables as detailed below:
+Next, we'll need to create five variables as detailed below:

 - **SPN-Id** – This is your service principal ClientID.
 It will be used later to perform the authentication in a Service Principal context.
 If you are using username/password context, you can skip this variable.
-- **DBCapacity** – This is a Float variable for the consumed DB capacity in megabytes.
+- **DBCapacity** – This is a Float variable for the consumed database capacity in megabytes.
-- **FileCapacity** – This is a Float variable for the consumed File capacity in megabytes.
+- **FileCapacity** – This is a Float variable for the consumed file capacity in megabytes.
-- **LogCapacity** – This is a Float variable for the consumed Log capacity in megabytes.
+- **LogCapacity** – This is a Float variable for the consumed log capacity in megabytes.
 - **SimplifiedEnvironmentArray-Init** – This is an Array variable that we will populate with a few environment properties.
 This drastically simplifies the final HTML table report output.

 > [!div class="mx-imgBorder"]